 I was abruptly brought back to the moment upon encountering Harry.
 There he was sitting at an empty table usually reserved for insurance representatives–about to dive into a take-out container of eggs, bacon, home fries, and toast.
 Though just last week I had to confiscate the bag of Swedish Fish a patient had brought into my office, in all my years I had never experienced catching anyone with a full-blown meal.
 “Where did you get that?”
 I asked in shock.
 “From the diner,” he replied.
 “How did you get it since I last saw you just a few minutes ago?”
 “I called them and they delivered it,” he explained somewhat surprised by my reaction and naiveté.
 “Am I busted?” he asked.
 No wonder he hadn’t minded earlier if I took my time.
 I dragged him and the breakfast into my office.

 Harry actually has a lot more personal and community resources than Dan, but right now his blood sugar and health markers are much worse–and his situation had deteriorated since I had last worked with him a few years ago.
 I expressed my concern.
 He said that he had a lot of personal and family problems recently–though he was not making excuses.
 He lives alone and barely cooks at home.
 He is a personable guy and when I asked if there are a lot of local restaurants that know him by name–he confirmed my suspicion.
 Though he still has his teeth, he could soon not have working kidneys.

 We looked at pictures from an old Parade Magazine about the comic Drew Carey’s diet and weight transformation.
-I told him the story of the film “May I Be Frank”.
+I told him the story of the film “May I Be Frank” that I discussed in Meditation v Medication.
 He put down the bacon and he told me he wanted his health.